 Marakoopa Cave:

-Mole Creek Caves tour (formerly Marakoopa Cave tour), Tasmania, AustraliaMarakoopa Cave is located 11 km from Mole Creek in the foothills of Western Bluff.
-The cave, named after an Aboriginal word meaning "handsome", features a terrific glow worm display.
+Mole Creek Caves tour (formerly Marakoopa Cave tour), Tasmania, AustraliaMarakoopa Cave is one of two caves that make up the Mole Creek Caves.
+It is located 11 km from Mole Creek in the foothills of Western Bluff.
+The cave, named after an Aboriginal word meaning "handsome", features a terrific glow-worm display.
 Visitors to the cave enter a section which is 457 metres long.
 This section has been carved out by two underground streams.

 The Great Cathedral and Glow Worms requires a medium level of fitness as visitors have to ascend to the Great Cathedral.
 It should be done in association with the Fern Glade Walk (see above).
 Image thanks to: Tourism Australia & Graham Freeman.